-- 1 Select View | Groups. - 2 Select the group in the left-hand graphical tree that you want to delete.
+- 1 In RM Manage, select View | Groups. - 2 Select the group in the left-hand graphical tree that you want to delete.

-NOTE Do not delete a group if a member of that group is assigned to a project.
-If such a group is deleted, all members of the group will be removed from every project to which they are assigned.
+NOTE Do not delete a group if a member of that group is assigned to an instance.
+If such a group is deleted, all members of the group will be removed from every instance to which they are assigned.